c0rrupt3d/ActionEditor/README.md

 # ActionEditor

-This project was created as an assignment [Create React App](https://github.com/facebook/create-react-app).
+This project was created as an assignment

+An online [demo](https://c0rrupt3d.github.io/ActionEditor/) of the project is available to view.

 ## About